gminator/poker/README.md

 Scenario: Ace oh Hearts
 Given Card.validate() returns True
 And I call Card.parse("AH")
-Then I should recieve Card(suit="♥", number=14, letter="A")
+Then I should receive Card(suit="♥", number=14, letter="A")

 Scenario: King Of Spades
 Given Card.validate() returns True
 And I call Card.parse("KS")
-Then I should recieve Card(suit="♠", number=13, letter="K")
+Then I should receive Card(suit="♠", number=13, letter="K")

 Scenario: Queen Of Clubs
 Given Card.validate() returns True
 And I call Card.parse("QC")
-Then I should recieve Card(suit="♣", number=12, letter="Q")
+Then I should receive Card(suit="♣", number=12, letter="Q")

 Scenario: Jack Of Diamonds
 Given Card.validate() returns True
 And I call Card.parse("JD")
-Then I should recieve Card(suit="♦", number=11, letter="J")
+Then I should receive Card(suit="♦", number=11, letter="J")

 Scenario: 9 Of Diamonds
 Given Card.validate() returns True
 And I call Card.parse("JD")
-Then I should recieve Card(suit="♦", number=9, letter="9")
+Then I should receive Card(suit="♦", number=9, letter="9")

 Scenario: 3 Of Hearts
 Given Card.validate() returns True
 And I call Card.parse("3H")
-Then I should recieve Card(suit="♥", number=3, letter="3")
+Then I should receive Card(suit="♥", number=3, letter="3")

 Scenario: Validation Failed
 Given Card.validate() throw InvalidSuitException
 And I call Card.parse("3H")
-Then I should recieve an InvalidSuitException
+Then I should receive an InvalidSuitException
 ```

 ## Classifier Acceptance Criteria
-This is the acceptance criteria for the Clasiffier, its written in a DRY format so that the individual test are re-usable.
+This is the acceptance criteria for the Classifier, its written in a DRY format so that the individual test are re-usable.

-i.e Streight Flush is a combination of is_streight and is_flush, this makes the most effecient use of the code.
+i.e Straight Flush is a combination of is_straight and is_flush, this makes the most efficient use of the code.

-### Classifire::parse
+### Classifier::parse
 ```
-Feature: Classifire::parse()
+Feature: Classifier::parse()
-Conver text input to a list of cards
+Convert text input to a list of cards

 Scenario: Failed Invalid String
 Given I Card.parse(...) returns Card()
 And I have Classifier() as hand
 And I call hand.parse("Invalid Hand String")
-Then I should recieve and InvalidHandString
+Then I should receive and InvalidHandString

 Scenario: Failed Invalid Suit Given
 Given I Card.parse(...) throws InvlidSuitException
 And I have Classifier() as hand
 And I call hand.parse("AS,...")
-Then I should recieve and InvalidSuitException
+Then I should receive and InvalidSuitException

 Scenario: Failed Invalid Number
 Given I Card.parse(...) throws InvlidNumberException And I have Classifier() as hand
 And I call hand.parse("AS,...")
-Then I should recieve and InvlidNumberException
+Then I should receive and InvlidNumberException

 Scenario: Success